On June 25, 2009, Farrah Fawcett died.

-AEG would counter in its defense that Murray, who was convicted of involuntary manslaughter, was pulling the strings behind the scenes.
+AEG would counter in its defense that Jackson's personal physician, Dr. Conrad Murray, who was convicted of involuntary manslaughter in 2011, was pulling the strings behind the scenes.
 A jury later found AEG not liable in Jackson's death.

 A member of Jackson's household staff told Unmasked: The Final Years of Michael Jackson author Ian Halperin, "He wasn't eating, he wasn't sleeping and when he did sleep, he had nightmares that he was going to be murdered.
 He was deeply worried that he was going to disappoint his fans...He said he was worried that he was going to end up like Elvis."

 Elvis Presley—whose only daughter, Lisa Marie Presley, Jackson was briefly married to in the 1990s—died in 1977 at the age of 42.
-Though no one officially said "prescription drug overdose" at the time, he had been abusing pills and was suffering from a slew of health problems.
+Though no one officially said "prescription drug overdose" at the time, he had been abusing pills and was suffering from myriad health problems, including diabetes.